Sherborne orienteering trail

 Keep on the track and pass the football pitch until you come to the avenue of beech trees.
 The beech trees lined the original driveway to Sherborne House.
 One of the first four trees has letter number three hidden amongst its branches.

 Bats are the only true flying mammal and are found all over the world, except in the Arctic and Antarctic.
-There are over a 1000 species of bat globally, with 17 known to be breeding in the UK.
+There are more than 1,000 species of bat globally, with 17 known to be breeding in the UK.
 Species range from the tiny pipistrelle, weighing less than a one pound coin, to the biggest woodland bat, the noctule, which is still smaller than the palm of your hand!
 Sherborne is home to ten species of bats, which use the woodlands, hedgerows, rivers, gardens and buildings as roost sites and feeding areas.

 Go back to the track and follow the edge of Quarry Wood.
 The area used to be quarried for stone until the First World War, hence the name.
 The wood is bordered by a young plantation of trees.
 At the end of the plantation, just before another wall starts again, you'll find the fourth letter.